 There are myths and legends associated with the fort.
 It is a living fort, even today and few families still live inside it and take care of the temple and other things.
 Rough roads lead you in various directions.
 It is said there is an underground tunnel through the ocean that leads to one of the villages on the coast that were closed during the British period.
 Now we know that most forts have an escape route built in.
 But to build a secret tunnel to Sindhudurg Fort is tricky because it can be discovered very easily by the enemy and blocked.
 Today no one is able to point where that tunnel is.
 There is a coconut tree with a branch that also produces coconut; this is an exception, as coconut tree does not grow branches.
 My logical mind says this must be a hybrid tree.

-Boat ride is enjoyable.
+The boat ride is enjoyable.
 Half way on the way, you have rich green beaches on one side and a majestic Sindhudurg Fort on the other.
 With many rocky outgrowths peeping out of the water and colorful boats plying back and forth.
-Standing on the walls of Sindhudurg fort is like being at the edge of the earth with water all around you, while you stand on a firm place.
+Standing on the walls of Sindhudurg fort is like being at the edge of the earth with water all around you, while you stand in a firm place.

 If you are in this region, Sindhudurg Fort is a must visit Tourist Places in Maharashtra.